Evey Hammond: Character differences

 Unlike in the graphic novel, Evey does not personally take up the mantle of V after his death, but she does grant him his final wish and give him a Viking funeral in a train car filled with explosives.
 Unlike the graphic novel, London's chief of police, Inspector Eric Finch, discovers her.
 Also, unlike the comic book series, Creedy and his men have already mortally wounded V, thus he is dead by the time Finch finds them.
-Finch, who secretly sympathizes with V's cause, lets her pull the lever triggering the explosives.
+Finch, who secretly sympathizes with V's cause, lets her pull the lever to release the explosive-laden Underground train.
 Evey and Finch then watch as Parliament is destroyed by V's funeral car, ending Norsefire's oppressive reign over England.

 During the scene where Eric Finch tells his partner Dominic Stone about his visit to Larkhill - and his feelings about the chain of events of everything that had happened and everything that was going to happen - a very short shot of Evey Hammond can be seen.
 She wears a turquoise dress while tending to a bouquet of Scarlet Carsons and then turns away: the reflection in a mirror behind her sharpens, revealing either Eric Finch or Dominic Stone sipping a drink while in a chair.
 This seems to suggest the two end up in a relationship after the film concludes as, unlike the shots of other events, this does not occur in the movie itself.